 Steps and instructions:

 - Students create their PPDP (Nursing student only).
-Only Students studying ODP should follow these instructions to create their PPDP (instructions are also available on student help site).
+Only Students studying ODP should follow these instructions to create their PPDP (video version) (instructions are also available on student help site).

 Please feel free to use this PowerPoint when inducting your students.